 DR. BRIAN HORGAN

-Dr. Horgan Ph.D. is a tenured professor at UMN researching Water Conservation, Pesticide and Fertilizer Fate and Transport, and Golf Course Management.
+Dr. Horgan Ph.D. is Chairman of the Department of Plant, Soil, and Microbial Sciences at Michigan State University.
+Prior to his position at MSU, Brian was a tenured professor at UMN researching Water Conservation, Pesticide and Fertilizer Fate and Transport, and Golf Course Management.
 In his teaching and his work with Science of the Green, he’s always thinking two steps ahead with an eye on the future.
 He works closely with the USGA and is helping them reach their current mission: increase customer satisfaction by 20% and reduce resource use by 25% by 2025.

-I first met Brian at the first golf convention I ever went to, in Coeur D’Alene in 2017.
-What he spoke about resonated deeply with me, and the way he asked questions and engaged with people rather than just presenting information struck a chord.
+Parker first met Brian at the first golf convention he attended, in Coeur D’Alene in 2017.
+What Brian spoke about resonated deeply with Parker, particularly the way Brian posed questions and engaged with people rather than just presenting information struck a chord.

-Brian has taught me the importance of gathering data and learning as much as I can.
-With his advice, I enrolled in Great Lakes Turf School and set off on a mission to do the work and gather prolific data to quantify the results of Performance Resource Management.
-His mentorship has been invaluable in starting this business, in addition to understanding what’s happening in the industry and why taking an innovative approach matters so much.
+Brian has taught the importance of gathering data and learning.
+Parker enrolled in Great Lakes Turf School and set off on a mission to do the work and gather prolific data to quantify the results of Performance Resource Management.
+Brian’s mentorship has been invaluable in starting this business, in addition to understanding what’s happening in the industry and why taking an innovative approach matters so much.

 Performance Resource Management is a premium agronomic service designed to deliver superior results.
-By taking a holistic approach to resource management and improving the biological health of soil, we improve playing conditions, all while conserving water and reducing other operational costs.
+Our holistic approach restores the soil, saves water, and improves the health of our communities.

 The characterization of the research and results efforts on this website, as well as the expectations associated with them, are reflective of the current state of development and may change as the Company progresses.